Getting Started

 The world confronts us.
 Make decisions we must.

 We do all of our data science in the cloud, using GitHub Codespaces with Visual Studio Code (VS Code).
-This chapter walks you through your first two tutorials and the workflow you’ll use throughout the book.
+This chapter gets you working the fast, zero-setup way and walks you through your first two tutorials.

 GitHub